Aishwarya-hackathon/signlangdetection/README.md

 # Sign language Detection

-This project aims at extending a step forward in this field by collecting a dataset and then use various feature extraction techniques to extract useful information which is then input into various supervised learning techniques.
-To more easily approach the problem and obtain reasonable results, we experimented with just up to 5 different classes/words in our self-made dataset instead of all 26 possible letters.
+Mode of communication for people with disabilities like hearing and speaking has always been controversial.
+Sign language has proven to be an incredibly beneficial method.
+It deals with recognizing gestures which are then comprehended as words or alphabets.
+The majority of the crowd are not often exposed to the world of sign language significantly.
+This causes issues for people with disabilities which results in deprived communication with the majority.
+The purpose of this work is to provide a real-time system which can convert our own set of signs into text.

-We achieved a classification accuracy of 97% on a randomly selected set of test data using our trained model.
-In addition to the work we did on static images, we also created a live demo version of the project which can be run at a little less than 2 seconds per frame to classify signed hand gestures from any person.
+First, we create a database as an act of extending a step forward in this field and then various image preprocessing and feature extraction techniques were performed to obtain reasonable result.
+Initially as an easy approach we went ahead experimenting with just up to 5 different classes/words whose self-made images were fed into our CNN model resulting in a classification accuracy of 97%.
+As an addition to the work that we accomplished on static images, we created a live demo version of the project which can be run at a little less than 2 seconds per frame to classify signed hand gestures from any person.

 [Download the video demo](final_video_1.mp4)